-TxDOT is responsible for the collection and analysis of crash data submitted by law enforcement on form CR-3, Texas Peace Officer's Crash Report.
-We maintain a statewide automated database for all reported motor vehicle traffic crashes received by TxDOT.
+As per Texas Transportation Code Chapter 550, TxDOT is responsible for the collection and analysis of crash data submitted by Texas law enforcement officers on form CR-3, Texas Peace Officer's Crash Report.
+TxDOT maintains a statewide, automated database for reportable motor vehicle traffic crashes received by TxDOT.

 Annual Summary Reports